benjamin-recht/benjamin-recht.github.io/_posts/2016-05-18-mates-of-costate.md

 \end{array}
 $$

 One could solve the Kalman Filtering problem by performing gradient descent on the cost and computing the gradient via the method of adjoints.
-This would be a totally reasonable solution, akin to solving a tri-diagonal system via conjugate gradient.
+This would be a totally reasonable solution, akin to solving a tridiagonal system via conjugate gradient.
 However, the special structure of this system enables us to solve the normal equations in linear time, so most people don't compute their filters this way.
 On the other hand, the method of adjoints is far more general than the Kalman filter as it immediately applies to nonlinear dynamical systems or the  nonquadratic costs.
 Moreover, the iterations require only $O(N)$ operations even in the general case.
 This method is quite useful when the constraints are defined by partial differential equations, as there is an associated adjoint PDE that enables optimization in this setting as well.
 Lions has a [whole book](xxx) on this topic.

 And, if you wanted to be crazy and make the control policy $u_t$ to be the output of a neural network applied to $x_t$, one could still compute gradients using the method of adjoints.